cloudpark93/Synapse_Inspired_Filter_Pruning/README.md

 *For the details, please refer to the attached manuscript!*

 **1. Dynamic Score (Major concept)**
-* Assigns scores to positive and negative weights in the filters according to their values, and rank the importance of the filters by their overall scores.
+* Assigns scores to positive and negative weights in the filters according to their values, and ranks the importance of the filters by their overall scores.

 **2. Dynamic Step (Applied concept 1)**
-* Assigns scores to positive and negative weights in the filters according to their values, and rank the importance of the filters by their simultaneous importance.
+* Assigns scores to positive and negative weights in the filters according to their values, and ranks the importance of the filters by their simultaneous importance.

 **3. Dynamic Step with Geometric Median (Applied concept 2)**
-* as
+* Adopted the idea suggested by [**YangHe**](https://github.com/he-y/filter-pruning-geometric-median)
+* Ranks the importance of the filters by the Euclidean distances of positive and negative filters, from shortest to the longest.

 # Pruning Process